Kenyan crypto group submits policy proposals to regulators

 Assets: Freepik| Design by Omowunmi Babalola exclusively for Mariblock.

-A Kenyan blockchain and cryptocurrency advocacy group, the Virtual Assets Chamber of Commerce (VACC) has submitted policy recommendations to the country’s technical working committee on virtual asset regulations.
+A Kenyan blockchain and cryptocurrency advocacy group, the Virtual Assets Chamber of Commerce (VACC), has submitted policy recommendations on virtual asset regulations to the country’s technical working committee.

-Among its key proposals, VACC is urging lawmakers to align Kenya’s crypto bill with global regulatory standards and revise the country’s 3% digital asset tax (DAT).
+Among its key proposals, VACC urges lawmakers to align Kenya’s crypto bill with global regulatory standards and revise the country’s 3% digital asset tax (DAT).

 The details

-• Announcing the development on social media, VACC, which prides itself as a representative of blockchain stakeholders in Kenya, said it appeared before the committee as the window for accepting public input closed.
+• VACC, which prides itself on representing blockchain stakeholders in Kenya, announced the development on social media and said it appeared before the committee as the window for accepting public input closed.

 • The group objected to Kenya’s 3% digital asset tax (DAT), arguing that it far exceeds global averages and could stifle industry growth.